Editorial Review Triage Team#

 There may be (rare) periods where additional time is needed.
 These include

-In the case that a time-intensive update process is required such as a large update to the review metadata structure, we can instill the help of others on the editorial board to get caught up.
+In the case that a time-intensive update process is required, such as a large update to the review metadata structure, we can enlist the help of others on the editorial board to get caught up.

 This role should never be a burdensome role on any individual community volunteer.